coderabbitai/coderabbit-docs/blog/openai-rate-limits-2023-10-23/blog.md

-Aperture offers a foundational "blueprint" for [managing quotas](https://docs.fluxninja.com/reference/blueprints/quota-scheduling/base), comprising of two main components:
+Aperture offers a foundational "blueprint" for [managing quotas](https://docs.fluxninja.com/reference/blueprints/quota-scheduling/base), comprising two main components:

 - Rate limiter: OpenAI employs a token bucket algorithm to impose rate limits, and that is directly compatible with Aperture's rate limiter.
 For example, in the tokens per minute policy for `gpt-4`, we have allocated a burst capacity of `40000 tokens`, and a refill rate of `40000 tokens per minute`.
-The bucket begins to refill the moment the tokens are withdrawn, aligning with OpenAI's rate limiting mechanism.
+The bucket begins to refill the moment the tokens are withdrawn, aligning with OpenAI's rate-limiting mechanism.
 This ensures our outbound request and token rate remains synchronized with OpenAI's enforced limits.
 - Scheduler: Aperture has a
   [weighted fair queuing](https://docs.fluxninja.com/concepts/scheduler/)
   scheduler that prioritizes the requests based on multiple factors such as the number of tokens, priority levels and workload labels.

-By fine-tuning these two components in Aperture, we are able to go as fast as we can, with optimal user experience, while ensuring that we don't exceed the rate limits.
+By fine-tuning these two components in Aperture, we can go as fast as we can, with optimal user experience, while ensuring that we don't exceed the rate limits.

 <details>